 Pitfall traps are placed on the interior edges of the 40m x 40m Distributed Plots (well outside of the 20m x 20m plot interior, where plant sampling will occur).
 Ten Distributed Plots will each have four pitfall traps (40 traps total per site) located as close as possible to the center of each of the four edges of the plot (20 meters from the center of the plot on the north, south, east, and west edges).
 In the diagram below (Figure 1) pitfall traps in a distributed plot are represented by circles with the cardinal direction of the trap location (e.g., 'N' for the north trap).
 Plots for pitfall sampling will be identified prior to the field season.

 Standard Operating Procedures (SOPs), in Section 7 of this document, provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
 To properly collect and process samples, field technicians must follow the protocol and associated SOPs.
 Use NEON's problem reporting system to resolve any field issues associated with implementing this protocol.
-The value of NEON data hinges on consistent implementation of protocols across all NEON domains.
-It is therefore essential that field personnel carry out this protocol as outlined in this document.
-In the event that local conditions create uncertainty about carrying out these steps, it is critical that technicians document the problem and enter it in NEON's problem tracking system.

-Title: TOS Protocol and Procedure: 0 Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K